-A Staged Intervention process is the vehicle used to support the learning and development of children and young people.
-It provides a framework for schools to identify, assess and meet the Additional Support Needs of pupils.
+A Staged Intervention process and procedure is used to support the learning and development of children and young people who have ASN.
+It provides a framework for educational establishments to identify, assess and plan to address the Additional Support Needs of all children and young people.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB